 Consider a co-located MIMO radar system equipped with $M_T$ transmitting antennas and $M_R$ receiving antennas \cite{Stoica_col}.
-The transmitting array is characterized by the \textit{array manifold}, also called steering vector, $\mb{a}_T(\bs{\phi})$, where $\bs{\phi}$ is a position vector defined in an absolute reference frame \cite{Stoica_MIMO_1,Stoica_conf}.
-Similarly, the receiving array can be characterized by the steering vector $\mb{a}_R(\bs{\phi})$ since the position of the antennas in the absolute reference frame are known; see Fig. \ref{fig:Fig1}.
+The transmitting array is characterized by the \textit{array manifold}, also called steering vector, $\mb{a}_T(\bs{\phi})$, where $\bs{\phi}$ is the position vector defined in an absolute reference frame \cite{Stoica_MIMO_1}.
+Similarly, the receiving array can be characterized by the steering vector $\mb{a}_R(\bs{\phi})$ since the positions of the antennas in the absolute reference frame are known; see Fig. \ref{fig:Fig1}.